Foundations of regular variation on topological spaces

-A topological space $\XX$ is \emph{compact} if, for any family of open sets which cover $\XX$, there is a finite subfamily which also covers $\XX$.
-If $\XX$ is Hausdorff, this is equivalent to the finite intersection property.
-It means that if $\{F_s\}_{s\in S}$ is any family of closed sets such that each finite subfamily has nonempty intersection, then the whole family has nonempty intersection, see \cite[Theorem~3.1.1]{eng89}.
-In Hausdorff spaces this is equivalent to the fact that every net in $\XX$ has a cluster point, see \cite[Theorem~3.1.23]{eng89}.
-A set $A$ in $\XX$ is compact if $A$ is compact space with the topology induced from $\XX$.
-In Hausdorff spaces compact sets are necessarily closed.
-Furthermore, $A$ is \emph{relatively compact} if its closure is compact.
-A space $\XX$ is locally compact is each point has a relatively compact neighbourhood.
-Denote by $\sB(\XX)$ the \emph{Borel} $\sigma$-algebra on $\XX$ and by $\sBA(\XX)$ the \emph{Baire} $\sigma$-algebra, which is the smallest $\sigma$-algebra making all continuous real-valued functions $f:\XX\to\R$ measurable.
-Since each continuous function is Borel measurable, $\sBA(\XX)\subset\sB(\XX)$.
-In a perfectly normal (e.g., metric) space each open set is functionally open, so that the Borel and Baire $\sigma$-algebras coincide.
-In particular, this is the case in all Polish spaces.
+A topological space $\XX$ is \emph{compact} if, for any family of open sets that covers $\XX$, there is a finite subfamily that also covers $\XX$.
+If $\XX$ is Hausdorff, this is equivalent to the finite intersection property, which states that if $\{F_s\}_{s\in S}$ is any family of closed sets such that each finite subfamily has a non-empty intersection, then the entire family has a non-empty intersection; see \cite[Theorem~3.1.1]{eng89}.
+In Hausdorff spaces this is also equivalent to the fact that every net in $\XX$ has a cluster point; see \cite[Theorem~3.1.23]{eng89}.
+A set $A\subset \XX$ is compact if it is a compact space under the topology induced from $\XX$.
+In Hausdorff spaces, compact sets are necessarily closed.
+Furthermore, $A$ is \emph{relatively compact} if its closure in $\XX$ is compact.
+A space $\XX$ is locally compact if each point has a relatively compact neighbourhood.
+Denote by $\sB(\XX)$ the \emph{Borel} $\sigma$-algebra on $\XX$ and by $\sBA(\XX)$ the \emph{Baire} $\sigma$-algebra, which is the smallest $\sigma$-algebra under which all continuous real-valued functions $f:\XX\to\R$ are measurable.
+Since every continuous function is Borel measurable, $\sBA(\XX)\subset\sB(\XX)$.
+In a perfectly normal (e.g., metric) space each open set is functionally open; consequently, the Borel and Baire $\sigma$-algebras coincide.
+In particular, this is the case for all Polish spaces.